Skip to content Skip to footer

-The confusion about solar energy systems on mobile homes is mostly due to the wording and difference between mobile homes and manufactured homes.
-Simply put, you should be able to install solar panels on a manufactured home but probably not an older mobile home.
+The confusion about solar energy systems on mobile homes is mostly due to the wording and difference between a mobile home and manufactured home.

 Understand Your Manufactured Home’s Energy Requirements